Prior Distribution and Model Confidence

-Confidence estimation was conducted on both the training and test sets.
-In the training set, we adjusted the parameter $N$ to optimize performance.
-The procedure for adjusting confidence in the training set involves the following steps.
-An illustration of both the training and test pipelines is provided in Figure~\ref{fig:experiment}.
+Confidence estimation was performed on both the training and test sets.
+On the training set, the parameters $N$ and $L$ were tuned to optimize performance.
+The optimized parameters were then applied to the test sets (internal and external), on which performance was reported.
+The pseudocode for the algorithm is presented below.